Lockout/Tagout Procedures 141

 - Describe OSHA’s typical minimal lockout procedure.

-- List the sequence of steps for restoring equipment to service after lockout.
+- List the steps to restore power.

 The use of physical or mechanical barriers or restraints to prevent accidental machine startup or release of energy.
 Blocking is a safety measure used along with lockout/tagout during machine maintenance.